VRCC Calendar Ad

 Gear Jammer

-You probably should have stayed silent.
-Roll Eyes
+You probably should have stayed silent. :roll:

-+1 tickedoff
++1 :tickedoff:

 "The problems we face today exist because the people who work for a living are outnumbered by those who vote for a living.